What is LDPE Plastic?

 An image of a white LDPE bottle.

-One of the key benefits is its recyclability.
-Compared with many alternative plastic packaging solutions – including HDPE – it proves environmentally friendly and, in most forms, can be recycled using specialist equipment.
+One of the key benefits of LDPE is that it is widely recyclable, making it the ideal choice for sustainable pharmaceutical packaging.
+Compared with many alternative plastic packaging solutions, it proves environmentally friendly and, in most forms, can be recycled using specialist equipment.

 Firstly, LDPE products must be separated by their density – for example, cling film and thicker, more rigid bottles.
 Coloured LDPE products are also typically separated to be recycled individually.